TRT Global - Gunfire punctures 'armistice' as death toll from Sudan fighting climbs

 Explosions have shaken Sudan's capital despite claims of a ceasefire on the fourth day of fighting that has killed nearly 270 people and wounded 2,600 others.

-After international mediation, Rapid Support Forces [RSF] commander Mohamed Hamdan Daglo, commonly known as Hemeti, said he would support a 24-hour "armistice" on Tuesday, which the army denied any knowledge of before later blaming the RSF for breaking it.
+After international mediation, Rapid Support Forces [RSF] commander Mohamed Hamdan Dagalo, commonly known as Hemetti, said he would support a 24-hour "armistice" starting on Tuesday, which the army denied any knowledge of before later blaming the RSF for breaking it.

 The RSF had already accused the army of violating the agreement.